RapidVet-H IC FelineThis page contains information on RapidVet-H IC Feline for veterinary use.

 Storage and Stability: Stable at room temperature (20-25°C/68-77°F) for 18 months from date of manufacture.
 Each test is labeled with an expiration date.
 DO NOT FREEZE.

-1. Remove from the box: 1 sealed foil pouch, 2 pipettes and 1 pre-filled red top microtube along with 1 report card.
+1. Remove from the box: 1 sealed foil pouch, 2 pipettes and 1 pre-filled red top Blood Prep tube along with 1 report card.
 Also remove the dropper bottle which contains enough buffer for all the tests in the box.

 2. Open the sealed pouch and remove the device.
 Write the patient name on the front of the device.
 Place the device on a flat surface to run the test.

-3. Obtain EDTA anticoagulated whole blood or whole blood segment sample from previously collected packed RBC’s.
+3. Obtain EDTA anticoagulated whole blood sample.
 The collection tube or syringe should be filled to ensure a proper concentration of EDTA.
-(Packed cells may also be used, but must be diluted 1:1 with saline before proceeding to Step 4.)
-If blood type is not to be immediately determined, nutrients such as CPDA should not be added.
+(If packed cells are used, they must be diluted 1:1 with saline before proceeding to Step 4.)

-4. Using the supplied pipette, prepare a blood dilution by pipetting 1 drop of blood into the pre-filled red top microtube.
+4. Using the supplied pipette, prepare a blood dilution by pipetting 1 drop (30 µL) of blood into the pre-filled red top Blood Prep tube.
 Replace the cap and gently invert several times to mix.

-5. Uncap the red top microtube and use a new pipette to put 2 drops of the diluted blood into the round sample port.
+5. Uncap the Blood Prep tube and use a new pipette to put 3 drops (90 µL) of the diluted blood into the round sample port.
 Wait several seconds to allow for absorption of the sample, then

-6. Uncap the dropper bottle and dispense 2 drops of buffer into the round sample port.
+6. Uncap the dropper bottle and dispense 3 drops of buffer (120 µL) into the round sample port.
 (Return dropper bottle to kit box for use with remaining tests.)

 7. Allow the device to rest on the flat surface.
 Result lines will be visible within 5-10 minutes.
 Record patient results on provided Blood Group Report Card.
 See Limitations below.